Passages to New Caledonia

 90% of our passages have been relaxing, and pleasant.
 The methods we use are described in full detail on the cruising guide to Vanuatu and on the cruising guide to New Caledonia.
 On the guides you will find complete details on ocean passages, where to leave from and when to go.

-If you want to make "magic" passages get our cruising guides and go over the instructions.
+If you want to make "magic" passages get our cruising guides and learn how to do it yourself..

 Navigation chart for passages from the Rocket Cruising Guide to New Caledonia.